MileHacker Logo

 Caution with Beggars

 Be cautious when encountering beggars.
-While giving directly might seem helpful, it can sometimes perpetuate cycles of poverty or attract unwanted attention.
+While giving directly might seem helpful, it can sometimes perpetuate cycles of poverty or attract intrusive attention.
 Consider donating to reputable local charities if you wish to help, rather than direct cash handouts.

 Advice for Direct Giving